antoine-bigeard/cDGM4Planning/README.md

 To visualize the results of the tests, configure a `visualize.yaml` file to basically specify which tests results to plot, and where to save them.
 Then run the command `python src/visualize_tests.py --path_config visualize.yaml`.

-Here is an example of the update config file:
+An example for the update config file can be found [here](configs_tests/update_conf_for_tests.yaml).

-Here is an example for the visualization config file:
+An example for the visualization config file can be found [here](configs_visualize/visualize.yaml).

 #### Inference and image-based tests
 This part shows how to test models on various data, and produce the output image to visually have a grasp of the model's performance.
 To do so:

-1. Configure the `image_test.yaml` file.
+1. Configure [this file](configs_cond_tests/image_test.yaml).
 You basically need to provide a list of number of conditions for the test, as well as the models to test, and a path to save the results
 (optionally a path for previous tests that you want to plot again).

 2. Run the command `python src/inference_test.py --path_config image_test.yaml`.